Easy DIY Christmas Card Holder

 His unofficial nickname is “The Thieving Destroyer” because he likes to run off with things that don’t belong to him… and then destroy them.
 Especially things made from card or paper because he seems to LOVE the sound of something ripping.

-This means we can never put our Christmas cards at dog height, and as we don’t have very many shelves up yet, we needed to find a suitable Christmas card holder that could hang up on the wall.
+This means we can never put our Christmas cards at dog height, and as we don’t have very many shelves up yet, my husband and I needed to find a suitable Christmas card holder that could hang up on the wall.

 But… the ones you can buy in the shops are usually made from flimsy card and don’t look like they’ll last for very many Christmases.

-We had a large A2 canvas sitting in our craft room.
-Following our recent foray into reverse canvas DIYs in the spring, it hit us that we could do something similar and make a homemade Christmas card holder.
+I had a large A2 canvas sitting in my craft room.
+Following my recent foray into reverse canvas DIYs in the spring, it hit me that I could do something similar and make a homemade Christmas card holder.

 The great thing about using a canvas frame or picture frame for your Christmas card holder is that it kind of looks like a decoration even before you receive any Christmas cards to put on it!